fourjay/vim-keeper/README.md

 ## Usage

-keeper provides a mapping and commandm, neither of which should conflict with most setups.
+keeper provides a mapping and commands, neither of which should conflict with most setups.
+KK is mapped as a (more or less) replacement for the stock K without stepping on existing K mappings

-*MAPPING*
+*MAPPINGS*
 `KK` does context sensitive search for documentation.
 This is obviously modeled on vim's existing keyword map.

-*COMMAND*
+*COMMANDS*
-`:WebMan` does a context sensitive lookup on an arbitrary keyword.
+`:Lookup` does a context sensitive lookup on the current word `:Help` does a context sensitive lookup on an arbitrary keyword.
+`:Wikipedia STRING` searches wikipedia for STRING `:Thesaurus STRING` searches online thesaurus for STRING

 ## Caveats
-keeper expects a unix shell, and works best with some sort of text browser (it understands lynx, w3m, elink and links)
+Requires a text based browser command somewhere in your path.
+Supports w3m, lynx, elinks, links and will fall back to curl or wget